neSpecc/emoji-parser/README.md

-# Multipaltform Emoji client 😎
+# Multiplatform Emoji client 😎

 This Module allows you to use Emoji in your Web application interface.